sillsdev/flexbridge/ReadMe.md

 Also, if you are working on Chorus, set up the FieldWorks build to copy locally-built Chorus and Palaso artifacts (instructions are located in the [FwDocumentation wiki](https://github.com/sillsdev/FwDocumentation/wiki)).

+TODO: If you plan to Send and Receive to the Internet with High bandwidth, you will need to edit flexbridge\Mercurial\default.d\cacerts.rc to contain the correct path to flexbridge\Mercurial\cacert.pem.
+Since this must be an absolute path, and this file seems to be overwritten on each build, we should create a build step to take care of this.
+See https://jira.sil.org/browse/LT-20563

 ### Build

 * On **Windows**, on the very first build after cloning, run `build.bat` from the `build` folder.
 After that you should be able to build solution FLExBridge.sln from Visual Studio 2017 Community Edition.
 (Note: if you get errors related to NuGet, delete `build/nuget.exe` and try the build batch file again)